The Lion King 1½: Plot

-Timon catches up and reconciles with Pumbaa before journeying onward to Pride Rock to join Simba and Nala.
-After helping Simba and Nala distract the hyenas with a hula dance, Timon and Pumbaa run into Ma and Uncle Max, who had come looking for Timon after Ma had gotten angry at Rafiki for apparently leading Timon on a wild goose chase.
-Timon proposes that they all help Simba by getting rid of Scar and the hyenas.
-While Simba battles Scar on the top of Pride Rock, Ma and Uncle Max are directed to construct a series of tunnels beneath the hyenas, while at the same time, Timon and Pumbaa use various tactics to distract them (e.g. Timon attempting to propose to Shenzi, much to her disgust) while the tunnel is being made.
-When the tunnels are finished, Max knocks down the support beams, breaking the ground under the hyenas.
-However, the last few beams get jammed, prompting Timon to dive underground and break them himself.
-The cave-in commences, and the hyenas are ejected through the tunnels, just in time to confront Scar and kill him.
+After helping to distract the hyenas with a hula dance in the Pride Lands, Timon and Pumbaa run into Ma and Uncle Max.
+Seeing the hyenas advancing on Simba, Timon proposes that they all help Simba by getting rid of the hyenas for good.
+Ma and Uncle Max construct a series of tunnels beneath the hyenas while Timon and Pumbaa stall for time.
+Uncle Max collapses the tunnels, breaking the ground under the hyenas.
+Timon breaks the final support beam himself and the hyenas are ejected through the tunnels, which Scar then falls into.
 Simba accepts his place as the rightful king of the Pride Lands, thanking Timon and Pumbaa for their help.
-Timon takes Pumbaa, Ma, Uncle Max, and the rest of the meerkat colony to live in the predator-free jungle to complete his Hakuna Matata, and he is praised as their hero.
+Timon invites Ma, Uncle Max, and the rest of the meerkat colony to live in the jungle with him and Pumbaa to complete his Hakuna Matata; the colony praise him as their hero.